 - Files for school assignments or forms.

-I know that not all pantries have a shelf or drawer area like mine does.
+Of course, not all pantries have a shelf or drawer area like ours does.
 Don't worry about it!
-I’ve used a hanging file folder over the pantry door before.
-I’ve even used a basket system that hangs on the wall (just be sure to use Command Hooks so that you don't have to worry about nail holes).
+We've used a hanging file folder over the pantry door before.
+We've even used a basket system that hangs on the wall (just be sure to use Command Hooks so you don't have to worry about nail holes).

 Alright, go get started on your pantry organization!
-When you're done, make sure that you check out my kitchen organization post so that you can be organized and ready to shelf cook like a champ!
+When you're done, make sure you check out our kitchen organization post so you can be organized and ready to shelf cook like a champ!

 Be sure to check out these posts!